holoviz-topics/examples/doc/maintenance.rst

 Specifying binder env
 ~~~~~~~~~~~~~~~~~~~~~

-Hopefully this will get easier, but basically, at this time there is an entirely
+Hopefully this will get easier, but basically, at this time there is
-separate environment file for binder.
-Ideally, binder would read from all the projects,
+an entirely separate environment file for binder.
+Ideally, binder
-unpin everything, and then setup that union environment.
+would read from all the projects, unpin everything, and then set up
+that union environment, but we haven't built that machinery, and the
+resulting environment may or may not actually be feasible to build (in
+the common case that projects have conflicting requirements).